 The Crows Jump Into Battle

 The Crows have been and are, the best part of the series.
 There’s something about their dynamics and their understanding with each other that brings such maturity to the series that can sometimes feel incredibly young adult.
 It starts with Kaz’s refusal to go up to the docks because he knows that there’s very little they can actually do.
-Except when Mal goes, Inej follows, and when Jesper does, too, well God dammit because Kaz’s choice becomes relatively clear at that very moment.
+Except in “No Mourners,” when Mal goes, Inej follows, and when Jesper does, too, well God dammit because Kaz’s choice becomes relatively clear at that very moment.
 He knows The Darkling is a man consumed with vengeance and that it is horrifically dangerous to follow, but Kaz’s choice will always be to protect his Crows.
 He’s the leader, but where they go, he’ll follow and there’s something so incredibly beautiful about that detail that really differentiates him from similar characters.

 In the midst of the fight against volcra, not only does Kaz catch what’s aimed towards them, but remembering the detail that Jesper doesn’t have enough bullets left, he makes the decision to physically push him aside in order for them both to come out of this unscathed.
 As book readers know, Kaz has a severe aversion to touch, but if and when he’s the only one who could possibly help his friends from harm, there’s nothing he wouldn’t do.
 And thereby, we see the physical manifestation of just how much he cares about Jesper because he puts his discomfort aside in order to protect him.